-Indian rescue copters are flying into region where flood washed out bridges and killed at least 52
+Indian rescuers are flying into the region where a flood washed out bridges and killed at least 74

-GANGTOK, India (AP) — Air force helicopters were able to land Monday to rescue people in India’s Himalayan northeast after a 6-year-old hydroelectric dam cracked open last week in intense rain, flooding a valley with glacial lake water and washing away bridges and homes as thousands fled.
+GANGTOK, India (AP) — Air force helicopters rescued scores of stranded tourists Monday in India’s Himalayan northeast after a 6-year-old hydroelectric dam cracked open last week in intense rain, flooding a valley with glacial lake water and killing at least 74 people.

-Police said rescuers have found 52 bodies so far, and the search was continuing while around a 100 people are still missing.
+Officials told the Press Trust of India news agency that they recovered 34 bodies in Sikkim state since the flooding began on Wednesday, while authorities in neighboring West Bengal state have retrieved 40 bodies from the Teesta River as the floodwaters carried them downstream.

+Around 100 people are still missing, police said.
 As weather conditions improved in Sikkim state, helicopters arrived in the worst-hit Mangan district to help some 3,000 stranded tourists.

-The design and placement of the Teesta 3 dam, the biggest hydroelectric dam in Sikkim state, were controversial from the time it was built.
+The design and placement of the Teesta 3 dam, the biggest hydroelectric dam in Sikkim, were controversial from the time it was built.
 A 2019 report identified Lhonak Lake as “highly vulnerable” to flooding that could breach dams and cause extensive damage.

 It wasn’t clear what triggered the deadly flood that began early Wednesday, the latest to hit northeast India in a year of unusually heavy monsoon rains.
-Experts say possible contributors were the intense rain and a 6.2-magnitude earthquake that struck neighboring Nepal on Tuesday afternoon.
+Experts say possible contributors were the intense rain and a 6.2 magnitude earthquake that struck neighboring Nepal on Tuesday afternoon.

 The flood began when the glacial lake overflowed, cracking open the Teesta 3 dam.
-The icy waters then cascaded through towns in the valley below, carrying some bodies kilometers (miles) downstream, where they were found in the neighboring state of West Bengal and in Bangladesh.
+The icy waters then cascaded through towns in the valley below, carrying some bodies kilometers (miles) downstream.

-On Sunday evening, as the skies cleared and rains subsided, 89 tourists stranded by washed-out roads were airlifted out of northern Sikkim.
+On Monday, as the skies cleared and rains subsided, 77 tourists stranded by washed-out roads were airlifted out of northern Sikkim, police told PTI news agency.

+On Sunday, helicopters rescued 89 others who were stranded in the area.
 Some 10 tourists, including five Thai nationals, were able to trek to safety with assistance from rescuers.
-Police said Monday they would continue to fly the helicopters if the weather permits.
+Overall, more than 5,000 people have been brought to safety since the disaster struck last week, PTI reported.

 The flood destroyed multiple bridges, hit pipelines and damaged hundreds of houses in northern Sikkim.
-Of 23 Indian soldiers reported missing earlier, officials say one was rescued and nine were confirmed to have died, while the search for the others continued.
+Of 23 Indian soldiers reported missing earlier, officials say one was rescued and 10 were confirmed to have died, while the search for the others continued.

 There is no land access or mobile connectivity in the area, complicating rescue efforts and sharing of information.
 Thousands of people are sheltering in relief camps set up by the state.